jcasas5253/portfolio-one/README.md

 ## Descrition
 This is my Portfolio.
-Feel free to view and check out some of my projecs, learn about some of the skills I have, or contact me.
+Feel free to check out some of my projects, learn about some of the skills I have, or contact me.

 Built with HTML5, CSS3, and Javascript